 iHOPE opened its doors in 2013 for six children as a therapeutic and academic school for students with TBI and multiple disabilities.
 Since then, iHOPE's enrollment has continued to expand to more than 80 students, as families, advocates and educators have recognized the school as a leading institution in the field of traumatic brain injury.
 In 2019, as iHOPE continued to gain recognition within the greater community and field of disabilities, a partnership was formed with YAI, a leading nonprofit organization providing supportive programs for adults and children with intellectual and developmental disabilities.
-Together with YAI, iHOPE has amplified its focus on student learning and is looking forward to moving to a new site in April 2022, which will enable the school to provide more comprehensive support in a custom-designed facility.
+Together with YAI, iHOPE has amplified its focus on student learning and in April, moved to a new site that enables the school to provide more comprehensive support in a custom-designed facility.